Abingdon teen uses inheritance money to become Western wear entrepreneur

-ABINGDON, Va. --- Hanna Smith is 18.
-She drives a red Jeep Wrangler to school each day, loves agriculture and caring for her horse Christy and four dogs.
+ABINGDON, Va. — Hanna Smith is 18.
+She drives a red Jeep Wrangler to school each day.
+She loves agriculture and caring for her horse Christy and four dogs.

-Just weeks shy from receiving her high school diploma, the Abingdon teen will walk across the stage as one of the town’s newest female entrepreneurs.
+Just weeks shy of receiving her high school diploma, the Abingdon teen will walk across the stage as one of the town’s newest female entrepreneurs.

-Smith, a senior at Abingdon High School, who launched her own store front earlier this year, is already seeing a small profit since she opened in February.
+Smith, a senior at Abingdon High School, launched her own storefront earlier this year, already seeing a small profit since she opened in February.

-Her store is HS Branded Buckle, a Western clothing store and accessories for the entire family that offers many top brand names in the industry like Ariat, Whiskey Bent Hat Company, Myra shoes, and the ever popular Hey Dude shoes that she can’t keep in stock.
+Her store is HS Branded Buckle, a Western clothing and accessories store for the entire family that offers many top brand names in the industry like Ariat, Whiskey Bent Hat Co., Myra shoes and the ever-popular Hey Dude shoes that she can’t keep in stock.

-While juggling a busy school routine, Smith operates the store for the time being from 10 a.m. to 5 p.m. on Thursday through Saturday.
-Smith’s mother, Demetra, opens the store at 10 a.m. and her daughter takes over after leaving classes in the afternoon.
+While juggling a busy school routine, Smith operates the store from 10 a.m. to 5 p.m. on Thursday through Saturday.
+Smith’s mother, Demetra, opens the store at 10 a.m., and her daughter takes over after leaving class in the afternoon.

 People are also reading…

-It’s no surprise the teen, who loves horses and everything to do with agriculture, chose to open a store that leans toward Western attire.
+It’s no big surprise that the teen, who loves horses and everything to do with agriculture, chose to open a store that leans toward Western attire.

 “I always have on a pair of jeans.
 I’m actually obsessed with jeans,” laughed the teen, whose mother started dressing her in Western clothing when she was a toddler.